o0oBluePhoenixo0o/AbbVie2017/1. FINAL/sentitomo/README.md

 ## Introduction

-Sentitomo Server is an application built with `Node.js`.
-We use `express.js` to built up the basic functionalities of this server.
-For Machine Learning tasks we use the programming languages `R`, `Python` and `Java`.
-We need to find a way to incorporate these languages in the server enviroment.
-Therefore some adjustments have to be made to our existing files.
+Sentitomo Server is an application built with `express.js`.
+It utilizes machine learning algorithms to analyze social media messages according to sentiment, topics, and trends.
+The results are saved in a MySQL database to display the results in any needed way.

 ## Directory Structure
 ```